pykeio/millennium/src/millennium-macros/README.md

 You can interact with native code and perform system-level operations, including reading/writing files & TCP/UDP networking.
 It leverages modern operating systems' pre-included webview libraries (<img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/ubuntu/ubuntu-plain.svg" height=14 /> WebKitGTK, <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/windows8/windows8-original.svg" height=14 /> WebView2, <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/apple/apple-original.svg" height=14 /> WebKit) for smaller, faster, more secure, and less resource-heavy applications compared to Electron.
 A simple Millennium app can be less than **10 MB** in size and can be reduced further to less than **2 MB**.
 Millennium apps can launch almost twice as fast as equivalent Electron applications and use as little as __1/4 of the amount of RAM.__

 Millennium is a fork of [Tauri](https://tauri.studio/), its [official plugins](https://github.com/tauri-apps/awesome-tauri#plugins), [tao](https://github.com/tauri-apps/tao/), and [wry](https://github.com/tauri-apps/wry).
 We have merged them all into one repo and made some changes suitable for [Allie Project](https://github.com/allie-project/) and [pyke](https://github.com/pykeio/)'s internal projects.

+## The `millennium-macros` crate
+Creates macros for the context, handler, and commands by leveraging the `millennium-codegen` crate.

+Learn more about Millennium and how to get started at https://millennium.pyke.io.